HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : DIAG    ( 0x3E ): r         :  0                                      : a         : b         :
+   : DIAG    ( 0x3E ): r         : info      : 0                           : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The DIAG instruction sends a command to an implementation hardware specific components.
 The instruction accepts two argument registers "a" and "b" and returns a result in "r".
-The meaning if the input and output arguments are processor implementation dependent and described in the respective processor documentation.
+The meaning of the "info" field and the input and output arguments are processor implementation dependent and described in the respective processor documentation.

 #### Operation